RCN-ECS/rcn-ecs.github.io/trainees.md

     email: mailto:asnead@crimson.ua.edu
   - name: Lauren Zane
     img: /img/people/lauren-zane.png
-    desc: PhD student at the University of Rhode Island.
+    desc: Ph.D. student at the University of Rhode Island.
 Participated in Virtual Lab Training Program in 2020-2021 with Dr. Katie Lotterhos.
 Pursuing a career as a research professor at a public university in California with the goal of mentoring students and helping them develop their research interests.
     website: https://laurenzane.github.io/
     url:
     github: https://github.com/laurenzane